susam/gitpr/README.md

 Wait for an upstream developer to review and merge your pull request.

-If there are review comments to be addressed, continue working on your branch, commiting, optionally amending, rebasing, and squashing them, and pushing them to the topic branch of `origin` (your fork).
+If there are review comments to be addressed, continue working on your branch, commiting, optionally rebasing, amending, squashing, and dropping them, and pushing them to the topic branch of `origin` (your fork).
 Any changes to the topic branch automatically become available in the pull request.

 In the fork and pull request workflow, a contributor should never commit anything to the main development branch of personal fork.
 This makes it